MicrosoftDocs/learn/learn-pr/databricks/understand-the-sql-dw-connector-with-azure-databricks/includes/2-setup-the-environment.md

 To connect to your database, add your computer's IP address to the SQL Server instance associated with SQL Data Warehouse.

-1. After the SQL Data Warehouse is provisioned, open it by selecting **Go to resource** under notifications in Azure.
+1. After the SQL Data Warehouse instance is provisioned, open it by selecting **Go to resource** under notifications in Azure.

     ![Select Go to resource](../media/go-to-resource-sqldw.png)